 The video below was shared by Irish dance aficionados Fusion Fighters and has already reached over half a million views.

-The four-year old, who won’t turn five until this July, dances for the Stephanie Duff School in Scotland and has been dancing since he was three.
+Oscar, who just turned five in July 2016, dances for the Stephanie Duff School in Scotland and has been dancing since he was three.

 He was such a clear natural that Oscar began to compete in October 2015 and in that short space of time has already brought home a massive 18 trophies and won four big championships including the All Scotland's (U6 Champ) and other championships in London and Dublin.